 Managing remote teams is everything but easy.
-There’s too much of a distance between you.
-You promise to always keep in touch, always talk through, but circumstances get the better of you.
+There’s too much distance.
+You promise to always keep in touch, always talk through, but circumstances get the best of you.
 The calls are fewer, and when you do get through, you barely know how to string a full sentence together.
 You may be just a few time zones apart, but it feels like decades.

 If it sounds like I’m talking about relationships, I am.
-To an extent.
+Without the romance.

-Deal is, professional relationship takes as much dedication and fine-tuning as romantic relationship for it to work.
+The deal is, a professional relationship takes as much dedication and fine-tuning as a romantic relationship for it to work.
 And as more companies transfer business online, we must work extra hard to nurture the relationships with our teammates, virtually.

 Sure, managing remote teams may be more difficult.
 And hybrid team management is another difficulty leaders face as well.
 But the high-risk high-reward aspect of it is what makes people consider the prospect.
 The key is to keep these long-distance relationships as engaging as possible.
 Here is how you achieve that.

 By following these steps, you can forget micromanaging.
 You address the most important points to make sure everyone is on the same page.
-Ideally, you should talk to your team once in the morning to discuss their agenda and once in the evening to see how the progress is going.
-As long as this is done in a brief, informal manner, it won’t be seen as interference.
+Ideally, you should check in with your team once in the morning to discuss their agenda and once in the evening to see how the progress is going.
+As long as this is done in a brief, informal manner, no one will see it as an interference.

-From the experience of business solutions designer Brad Egeland it is best to err on the side of over-communication.
+From the experience of business solutions designer, Brad Egeland, suggesting it’s best to err on the side of over-communication.
 It takes effort to be on the same page all the time, which is why you should reinforce the message that you are happy to discuss and brainstorm any time!
 This is an important trait of a trustworthy leader.

 (All within reason, of course.
 If there are differences in time zones, you have to plan your communication accordingly.)

 Call it empathy, emotional intelligence, or basic human decency, the idea is just the same.
-Since remote team management is all about collaboration and working side by side, the ability to place oneself in the shoes of another person plays a major part in smoothing out dents in team’s work.
+Since managing remote teams is all about collaboration and building a transparent work culture – the ability to place oneself in the shoes of another plays a major part in smoothing out dents in team’s work.

-Empathy is one of those soft skills that is harder to nurture, but the reward itself is that much higher.
-The world of business knows plenty examples when empathy helped achieve better results.
-George Anders even predicts empathy becoming the number one must-have job skill by 2020.
+Empathy is one of those soft skills that are harder to nurture, but the reward itself is that much higher.
+The world of business knows plenty of examples when empathy helped achieve better results.

-Team manager is, in essence, a juggler.
-No matter what size the team is, it is up to him to keep everything in check.
-When it comes to working with remote teams, the core idea is that you have to allow flexible hours yet maintain consistency.
+A team manager should be pretty good at juggling things!
+No matter what size the team is, it is up to them to keep everything in check.
+When it comes to working with remote teams, the core idea is that you should allow flexible hours yet maintain consistent productivity.

 David W. Ballard, head of APA’s Center for Organizational Excellence, says that trust “plays an important role in the workplace and affects employees’ well-being and job performance”.